slightlynybbled/maek/readme.md

 To replace makefiles with something easier to use.
 Opinionated and slanted towards C/C++ workflow.

-# Status: Experimental
+# Status: Increasingly Stable

-All of this is likely to change as I begin to use the tool.
-Don't count on consistency.
+I am closing in on the stable version of the interface and will likely release a v0.1 soon to commemorate that milestone.

 # Usage